blue african violet

 Planting African Violet Leaf Cuttings

 Make sure that it is in its actively growing stage to develop roots in a short time.
-Pinch the petiole near the nodes to detach the leaf.
-Then, cut the petioles at a smooth 45-degree angle, leaving at least half an inch of petiole attached to the leaf.
+Pinch the mother leaf stem (petiole) near the nodes to detach the leaf.
+Then, cut the petioles at a smooth 45-degree angle, leaving at least half an inch of petiole attached to the leaf blade.

-Place the leaf cuttings in a bright place with partial shade.
+Place the leaf cutting in a bright place with partial shade.
 Also, water them weekly or when the soil is dry.
-With thorough care, the plant will significantly grow after 12 weeks.
+With thorough care, the plant will significantly grow after few weeks.
 By the 4th or 6th month, plantlets are sturdy enough to be divided and transplanted.

 OPTIONAL: Use rooting hormone for faster root development.
-Also, labeling is optional, but beneficial for people propagating more than one variety of African violet.
+Also, labeling is optional but beneficial for people propagating African violets in more than one variety.

 Dividing African Violet Plants